truenas/middleware/docs/userguide/truenas_sharing.rst

 #. **Share name:** input a name for the share that is useful to you.
 In this example, the share is named *cifs_insecure*.

 #.
+Click the "Ownership" button.
+Click the drop-down "User" menu and select "nobody".
+Click the "Return" button to return to the previous screen.

+#.
 Click the button for "Windows (CIFS)" and check the box for "Allow Guest".

 #.
 Click the "Add" button. **If you forget to do this, the share will not be created**.
 Clicking the "Add" button will add an entry to the "Name" frame with